 While those with intellectual disabilities are the largest group served by WorkSource, those with learning disabilities and mental illness also represent a large percentage of the client base.
 Others served include special education students, individuals with autism, sensory impairments and traumatic brain injuries, as well as former substance abusers.

 The origin of WorkSource was a large on-site assembly and packaging operation.
 The division continues to provide job training and employment through sub-contract work for regional companies.
 Heat sealing and mailing services are available.
 Clients enrolled in the program develop good work habits such as teamwork, staying on task, punctuality and regular attendance.

-WorkSource also owns and operates a janitorial service that is responsible for the housekeeping and custodial services for the Federal Executive Institute.
-Approximately 20 individuals with disabilities train and work in housekeeping services.
+WorkSource maintains an AbilityOne contract with the U.S. Office of Personnel Management to provide housekeeping and custodial services for the Federal Executive Institute (FEI).
+Approximately 15 individuals with disabilities train and work on the contract.

 Approximately two-thirds of WorkSource clients take advantage of its Community Job Placement services.
 WorkSource employment specialists, also referred to as “job coaches,” work with clients to determine job skills, to identify interests, to assist with interviewing techniques, and to help plan and conduct a job search.
 Employment specialists provide on-the-job training and follow-along support for as long as is necessary.